Coping with large numbers

 - Finish funnel options

-- Location and provision of scanners
+- Location of scanners

 Running out of finish position tokens